-To use SLU’s Spanish visa service, you must:
+To use SLU’s Spanish visa group appointment, you must:

 - Be accepted to SLU-Madrid.

-- Have a passport that is valid for three months beyond the end of your semester at
+- Have a passport that is valid for six months beyond the end of your semester at SLU-Madrid.

 - Check the academic calendar for exact program dates.